Acting for liquidators in the Saad, Stanford International Bank and Bilta cases

 The firm adopted its current name in 2017, when it decided to focus on litigation.
 In particular, the firm is a key player in offshore civil litigation, helping to enforce insolvency orders and freezing orders, as well as pursuing evidence for the benefit of foreign proceedings.

-The firm is based in Geneva, but its insolvency work spans the globe.
+The firm is based in Geneva.

 Who uses it?

-The firm’s asset-recovery expertise is tapped by foreign liquidators, foreign governments prosecuting grand corruption cases, and defrauded individuals and companies.
+The firm’s asset recovery expertise is tapped by foreign liquidators, foreign governments prosecuting grand corruption cases, and defrauded individuals and companies.

 Historic track record

 Monfrini regularly provides counsel to foreign liquidators, including Marina Saita of Romania’s Bank Deposit Guarantee Fund (FGDB) in the insolvency of Banca Turco Romana.
 In 2017, the bank obtained Chapter 15 recognition of Romanian insolvency proceedings after criminal proceedings were opened against some of its directors over alleged suspicious activity that suggested the directors’ Swiss accounts had been used for money laundering.